HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Service Worker adoption

 The adoption of Service Workers has continued to steadily increase.
-While 1% of Desktop pages registered a service worker in 2021, 9% of Mobile pages ranked in the top 1k registered one.
+While 1% of Desktop pages registered a Service Worker in 2021, 9% of Mobile pages ranked in the top 1k registered one.

 This higher adoption of Service Workers from the top 1k pages, could be related to the world-wide trend towards remote-first and by association, mobile-friendly.
 As our reliance on working and living in one place throughout the entire year shifts, we need our devices to work even harder and smarter to keep up with us.
 Service Workers are a tool that can improve performance when the user is dealing with unreliable networks or LowEnd devices.